orbland/contracts/docs/src/src/Orb.sol/contract.Orb.md

 Bids the provided amount, if there's enough funds across funds on contract and transaction value.
 Might extend the auction if bidding close to auction end.
-Important: the leading bidder will not be able to withdraw funds until someone outbids them.
+Important: the leading bidder will not be able to withdraw any funds until someone outbids them or the auction is finalized.

 *Emits `AuctionBid`.*